iluwatar/java-design-patterns/callback/README.md

 **Programmatic Example**

-Callback is a simple interface with single method.
+A callback is a simple interface with a single method.

 ```java
 public interface Callback {